wp-plugins/wp-simple-firewall/readme.txt

 = 4.0.0 =

-*   ADDED:      New Feature - Audit Trail.
+*   ADDED:      New Feature - Audit Trail ( Coming Soon! )

+= 3.5.4 =

+*   ADDED:      Better admin notifications for events such as options saving etc.
+*   CHANGE:     Some plugin styling to highlight features and options better.

 = 3.5.3 =